sysfce2/godot-docs/classes/class_httpclient.rst

 :ref:`Dictionary<class_Dictionary>` **get_response_headers_as_dictionary**\ (\ ) :ref:`🔗<class_HTTPClient_method_get_response_headers_as_dictionary>`

-Returns all response headers as a Dictionary of structure ``{ "key": "value1; value2" }`` where the case-sensitivity of the keys and values is kept like the server delivers it.
-A value is a simple String, this string can have more than one value where "; " is used as separator.
+Returns all response headers as a :ref:`Dictionary<class_Dictionary>`.
+Each entry is composed by the header name, and a :ref:`String<class_String>` containing the values separated by ``"; "``.
+The casing is kept the same as the headers were received.

-\ **Example:**\

 ::